Para badminton: Short stature

 Players in this class have short stature caused by achondroplasia or other genetic conditions.

 Competitions

 BWF organizes the bi-annual Para-badminton World Championships and continental championships, originally with the World championships in odd numbered years, and continental championships in even numbered years, before switching in 2022.
 Para-badminton also features in other multi sports events like the Asian Para Games and ASEAN Para Games.

-Para-badminton was successfully introduced at the 2020 Paralympic Games in Tokyo with 14 events, becoming the third racquet sport to be included in the games after wheelchair tennis and table tennis.
+Para-badminton was successfully introduced at the 2020 Paralympic Games in Tokyo with 14 events, becoming the third racket sport to be included in the games after wheelchair tennis and table tennis.
 At the 2024 Summer Paralympics in Paris, two further events were added to the schedule for a total of 16.